Back to Blog

 Discover more

-Before you go forward with your gym expansion plans, make sure you have enough internal or external capital to cover all the business costs before it becomes profitable.
+Before you go forward with your gym expansion plans, make sure you have enough internal and/or external capital to cover all the business costs before it becomes profitable.

 Make sure your insurance and taxes are in order